Dashboard Member settings

 • is necessary for the purposes of measures designed to protect the integrity of a sport or a sporting event

-• must be carried out without the data subject’s consent so as not to prejudice those purposes, and
+• must be carried out without the data subject’s consent so as not to prejudice those purposes, or

 • is necessary for reasons of substantial public interest

-‘Measures designed to protect the integrity of a sport or a sporting event’ means measures to protect a sport of sporting event against:
+‘Measures designed to protect the integrity of a sport or a sporting event’ means measures to protect a sport or sporting event against:

-• dishonesty, malpractice or other seriously improper conduct
+• dishonesty, malpractice, or other seriously improper conduct, or

 • failure by someone participating in the sport or event (in any capacity) to comply with behaviour standards set by a body/association with responsibility for the sport or event

-For some of the above conditions, an Appropriate policy document (APD) must be in place at the time of processing.
-For more information, read Appropriate policy documents and the ICO’s guidance on substantial public interest.
+Note that, for some of the above conditions, an Appropriate policy document (APD) must be in place at the time of processing.
+For more information, read Appropriate policy documents (APDs) for data protection.

 Ask a lawyer